kawsarahmed2000/Java_5th_sem_practicle_assignment_BCA/README.md

 Java_5th_sem_practicle_assignment_BCA

 <h3>Sl.
 No	Name of the Experiment</h3>
-1	WAP to find the sum of any number of integers entered as command line arguments 2	WAP to find the factorial of a given number.
+1	WAP to find the sum of any number of integers entered as command line arguments\n 2	WAP to find the factorial of a given number.\n
-3	WAP to make single dimensional array by defining the array dynamically 4	WAP to use length in case of a two dimensional array 5	WAP to decimal to binary number.
+3	WAP to make single dimensional array by defining the array dynamically\n 4	WAP to use length in case of a two dimensional array\n 5	WAP to decimal to binary number.
 6	WAP to check if number is prime or not, by taking the number as input from the keyboard 7	WAP to find the sum of any number of integers interactively, i.e., entering every number from